datalad-handbook/book/docs/usecases/encrypted_annex.rst

 .. index:: !
 Usecase; Encrypted data storage and transport

-Some data is not meant for everybody's eyes - you can share a picture from a midflight-plane-window-view without a problem on your social media account, but you `shouldn't post a photo of your plane ticket next to it <https://mango.pdf.zone/finding-former-australian-prime-minister-tony-abbotts-passport-number-on-instagram>`_.
+Some data are not meant for everybody's eyes - you can share a picture from a midflight-plane-window-view without a problem on your social media account, but you `shouldn't post a photo of your plane ticket next to it <https://mango.pdf.zone/finding-former-australian-prime-minister-tony-abbotts-passport-number-on-instagram>`_.
-But there also is data that is so sensitive that not only should you not share it anywhere, you also need to make sure that it is inaccessible even when someone sneaks into your storage system or intercepts a file transfer - things such as passwords, private messages, or medical data.
+But there are also data so sensitive that not only should you not share them anywhere, you also need to make sure that they are inaccessible even when someone sneaks into your storage system or intercepts a file transfer - things such as passwords, private messages, or medical data.
 One technical solution for this problem is `encryption <https://en.wikipedia.org/wiki/Encryption>`_.
-During encryption, the sensitive data is obfuscated in a structured but secret manner, and only authorized agents have the knowledge how to decrypt the data back into a usable state.
+During encryption, the sensitive data are obfuscated in a structured but secret manner, and only authorized agents have the knowledge how to decrypt the data back into a usable state.

 Because encryption is relevant or at least attractive to many applications involving data in :term:`DataLad dataset`\s, this use case demonstrates how to utilise `git-annex's encryption <https://git-annex.branchable.com/encryption/>`_ to keep data safely encrypted when it is not being used.